wp-plugins/better-wp-security/readme.txt

 = 0.1 ALPHA =

-* First alpha release including simple featureset.
+* First alpha release including simple feature set.

 == Upgrade Notice ==

+= 4.2.10 =
+Version 4.2.10 delivers fixes for minor bugs experienced by some users.

 = 4.2.8 =
 Version 4.2.8 delivers fixes for minor bugs and some enhancements including the ability to whitelist file types in 404 detection.